ansible/ansible-lint/docs/installing_pip.md

 (install-ansible-lint-pip)=

-# Installing Ansible-lint with pip
+# Installing the latest version of Ansible-lint

-You can install Ansible-lint with either the [pip3] or [pipx] Python package manager.
+You can install the most recent version of Ansible-lint with the [pip3] or [pipx] Python package manager.
 Use [pipx] to isolate Ansible-lint from your current Python environment as an alternative to creating a virtual environment.

 ```bash